DaXcess/LCVR/README.md

 Collecting Scrap in VR

+## HDRP

+HDRP out here really ruining our day.
+Check to see if we can apply performance upgrades using DLSS/FSR to allow the game to be playable in VR.

+Such a shame that this game uses HDRP it really seems like that wasn't necessary.

 ## Motion Controls

 Motion controls are currently being worked on in a seperate plugin which does not have a repository.